mdabdulripon/Angular/README.md

 ## JAVASCRIPT

+### What is Javascript?
+    JavaScript is a client-side scripting language that can be inserted into HTML file.
+Which also known as a lightweight with object-oriented capabilities.

 ### What are the data type in javascript!
     -> Number
     -> String
     -> Boolean
     -> Function
     -> Objects
     -> Null
     -> Undefined

 ### What are the comparison operator!
+    The comparison operators are:
     -> == [ Double Equals ]
     -> === [ Triple Equals ]
     -> != [ Not Equal ]
     -> > [ Greater than ]
     -> < [ Less than ]
     -> >= [ Greater than equal ]
     -> <= [ Less Than equal ]

 ### What are the logical operator!
+    The logical operators are:
     -> && [ And ]
     -> ||[ Or]
     -> ! [ Nor ]

 ### Undeclared Variable:
-     Undeclared variables are not exist in program, when program tries to run there will be a runtime error.
+     Undeclared variables do not exist in a program when the program tries to run there will be a runtime error.

 ### Undefined Variables:
-     Undefined variables are declared in program but have not given any value.
-If programs tries to run an undefined value is returned.
+     Undefined variables are declared in the program but have not given any value.
+If programs try to run an undefined value will return.

 ### Global Variable:
-     Global Variables are declared outside of the function and can be reusable throughout the application.
+    Global Variables are declared outside of the function and can be accessible by throughout the application.

 ### Local Variable:
-     Local variables are declared inside the function and can not be access for other function.
+     Local variables are declared inside the function and can not be accessed for other function.

 ### What is the differences between = , == , and ===!
     -> Single equal is an assignment operator.
     -> Double equals is a comparison operator.
 Also known as a loose equality operator.
-For example, it execute the number which is string in other side.
+For example, it executes the number which is a string in another side.
     -> Triple equals is also a comparison operator.
 Also known as a strict equality operator.
-For example, for execute it has be be same in both side.
+For execute, it has to be same on both sides.

 ### What is an Array and How do you create an array!
     Arrays are used to store multiple values or elements in a single variable.
     Example: Declared a variable name
-     Var a = [ and assign the value inside the square brackets separated by comma ]
+    var a = [ and assign the value inside the square brackets separated by a comma ]

     Array method are in the below:
         -> join(): Join all array into a string.
         -> toString(): Convert an array to a string separated by comma.
         -> pop(): Remove the last element of an array -> push(): Add new element at the end of an array.
         -> shift(): Remove the first element of an array.
         -> unshift(): Add new elements at the first of an array.
         -> sort(): Arrange the elements in alphabetical order.
         -> reverse(): Reverse the elements in an array.
         -> concat(): Create new elements by connecting two arrays.

 ### what is an Object and how do you create an object!